 Even though I am no longer teaching in a school classroom, I still love to create and share things I’ve made with other teachers.
-I have stores at both Teachers Pay Teachers and Teacher’s Notebook.
-You can find the links to both in the main menu bar.
+I have a store over at Teachers Pay Teachers which you can check out HERE.

 I have left this section off for a long time because this particular part of me has been in transition for a good ten years, and I just haven’t known how to talk about.
 I’ve loved Jesus my entire life.
 I was raised in the church since birth, which I count as a blessing.
 Unlike many stories you might hear, my upbringing in the church was wonderful and full of people who wanted nothing but to love me and help me understand the nature of God.
 I was the definition of a Southern Baptist girl (please keep reading!).
 But at some point God ripped me from my comfortability and placed me onto a lonely path to finding myself and himself.
 Only now am I starting to understand why.
 I’m evolving, and I’m starting to try to put it all into words.
 To read more about me, click here.